Suicide attack: Insurgency in Palestine (1944–1948)

 In the 1930s, Zionist insurgents in Palestine used proxy bombing and animal-borne bomb attacks in their attacks on civilian targets such as Haifa vegetable market.

 By the 1940s they explored the possibility of using humans on their own side, resulting in at least two deaths.

 The Lehi militant group used Judges 16:30 in discussions about potential suicide attacks.
 In a meeting about ways to assassinate General Evelyn Barker, the British Army commander in Mandatory Palestine, a young woman volunteered to do the assassination as a suicide bombing.

 They referred to it as a "Let my soul die with the Philistines" proposal (תמות נפשי עם פלשתים), or a "Samson option".

 On that occasion other members of the group allegedly rejected her offer.
 (Note: She also had a physical disability that might have made her unable to carry out the plan the group had in mind.

 The Lehi memorialize her among their martyrs and fallen combatants (הללי לח"י), but her cause of death is not described.)

-However, the Lehi collaborated with the Irgun militant group on at least one joint "martyrdom operation" or "suicide operation" that killed one militant from each group, during their insurgency against the British (before the 1948 Palestine war).
+However, the Lehi collaborated with the Irgun militant group on at least one joint suicide bombing carried out by one militant from each group during the insurgency against the British (before the 1948 Palestine war).
 The plan, named Operation Samson, was intended to be a suicide attack, but the two militants were the only casualties.

 A Lehi militant and an Irgun militant blew themselves up in Jerusalem Central Prison.

 They used improvised grenades that had been constructed by another Lehi prisoner.
 The explosives were disguised as oranges to hide them from the guards, and smuggled in with the prisoners' food.

 The plan was to use the grenades as they were taken to the gallows to kill themselves, the executioners, and British officials who attended hangings.

 But the explosives detonated early, while the two of them were alone together in their cell.

 Allegedly when the pair learned that Rabbi Goldman would be present at their hanging, they changed the plan and committed suicide alone together before they were scheduled to be taken to the gallows.
 (Note: Including by the Irgun leader at the time, and his political successor in 2010.)

 The Lehi militant who built the IEDs, later had a leadership role in the Israeli military's nuclear, chemical, and biological weapons division (אב״כ).
 (Note: sources.)
+(Note: He originally enlisted using his girlfriend's surname.

+Some of his work was purely defensive, such as the development of gas masks, but even that was conducted in great secrecy.)